RangerMauve/p2plex-gossip/README.md

 	// Map of `remotePublicKey` to `signingPublicKey`
 	peers,

+	// Your ID in the list
+	// If not provided `keyPair.publicKey` will be used id,

 	// Pass a nonce to prevent replay attacks
 	// Must be a buffer with unique bytes nonce,